akadorkin/image-resizer-bot/README.md

 # Image Resizer Bot

 A Telegram bot for processing square-like images in archives.
 It resizes them to a 3:4 aspect ratio with a white background.

 ## Features
-- Adjusts square-like images to 3:4 format (default 900x1200).
+- Adjusts square-like images to a 3:4 format (default: 900x1200).
 - Adds a white background if necessary.
 - Accepts ZIP and RAR archives.
 - Returns processed images in a ZIP archive.

 ## Requirements
-- Python 3.9+
+- Python 3.х.
-- Telegram bot token (set in `.env` file or as an environment variable).
+- Telegram bot token (set via `.env` file or environment variables).

 ## Installation